yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 ## :safety_vest: XY-FZ25 & XY-FZ35 Integrated Overload Protection

-The devices have different protection mechanisms built in, in order to protect themself.
+The devices have different self protection mechanisms built in.
+If triggered, the device will switch off:

-- **OVP**...Over Voltage Protection: When the voltage is greater then a set value the load will turn itself off.
+- **OVP**...Over Voltage Protection: When the load voltage is higher then a set value.
-- **OCP**...Over Current Protection: When the current is greater then a set value the load will turn itself off.
+- **OCP**...Over Current Protection: When the load current is higher then a set value.
-- **OPP**...Over Power Protection: When the power it absorbes gets greater then a set value then the load will turn itself off.
+- **OPP**...Over Power Protection: When the load power it absorbes exceeds a set value.

 ## :information_source: Wiring